Research Methods

 We select our research methods based on the kinds of things we want to know.
 For example, we may be studying the relationship between literature and society, between author and text, or the status of a work in the literary canon.
 We may want to know about a work’s form, genre, or thematics.
 We may want to know about the audience’s reading and reception, or about methods for teaching literature in schools.

 Below are a few research methods and their descriptions.
 You may need to consult with your instructor about which ones are most appropriate for your project.
 The first list covers methods most students use in their work.
 The second list covers methods more commonly used by advanced researchers.
-Even if you will not be using methods from this second list in your research project, you may encounter these research methods in the scholarship you find.
+You can use them in your research project (though it’s a good idea to ask your instructor first), and you are likely to encounter these research methods in some of the scholarship you find.
+Most scholars combine methods, though one may be the primary and the others secondary.
+You choose the right methods by understanding what your project requires.

 Most commonly used undergraduate research methods:

-5. Creative Writing Methods: A literary re-working of another literary text, creative writing research is used to better understand a literary work by investigating its language, formal structures, composition methods, themes, and so on.
-For instance, a creative research project may retell a story from a minor character’s perspective to reveal an alternative reading of events.
-To qualify as research, a creative research project is usually combined with a piece of theoretical writing that explains and justifies the work.
+- Literary Methods: A literary re-working of another literary text, making a literary text as research can be used to better understand a literary work by investigating its language, formal structures, composition methods, themes, and so on.
+For instance, a creative literary research project may retell a story from a minor character’s perspective.
+To qualify as research, a creative research project is usually accompanied with a piece of scholarly writing that explains and justifies the work.

 Methods used more often by advanced researchers: